iterative/dvc.org/static/docs/commands-reference/run.md

   `--no-exec` specified outputs are removed anyway.
 This option is enabled by default and deprecated.
 See `dvc remove` as well for more details.

-- `--no-commit` - doesn't save outputs to cache.
+- `--no-commit` - do not save outputs to cache.
 Useful when running different experiments and you don't want to fill up your cache with temporary files.
 Use `dvc commit` when you are ready to save your results to cache.